plinss/bindtool/README.md

 * `cert_file` is the file name of the certificate or private key used to secure the service.
-If the file name is an absolute path, it will be used verbatim, otherwise the file path will be relative to the configured `certificate`, `private_key`, `backup_key`, or `previous_key` directory and the file name will be passed into the correspoding file name format string.
+If the file name is an absolute path, it will be used verbatim, otherwise the file path will be relative to the configured `certificate`, `private_key`, `backup_key`, or `previous_key` directory and the file name will be passed into the corresponding file name format string.
 Private keys will be searched for in each of the key directories.
 The default value is the name of the source zone file.
 * `usage` is one of the following: `pkix-ta`, `pkix-ee`, `dane-ta`, or `dane-ee`.